tuxcrp/tchux/README.md

 ### Server mode
 `tchux server <port> <password>`

-the default port in `8080` and the default password is `IWasTooDumbToSetAPassword`
+the default port in `8080` and the default password is `IWasSoDumbIDidNotSetAPassword`
 > Incase it was not obvious, use a password!

 > [!NOTE]